hashicorp/consul/website/source/api/agent/service.html.md

 catalog in sync.

-For "connect-proxy" kind services, the `service:write` ACL for the `ProxyDestination` value is also required to register the service.
+For "connect-proxy" kind services, the `service:write` ACL for the `Proxy.DestinationServiceName` value is also required to register the service.

 | Method | Path                         | Produces                   |
 | ------ | ---------------------------- | -------------------------- |